 ESET Anti-Virus

 If we setup your user account, ESET is installed on your computer as a fully functional trial.
-This is the best option for protection, and a 1-, 2-, or 3-year license can be purchased through Pinedale Computer.
+ESET offers the best anti-malware protection, and 1, 2, or 3-year licenses can be purchased through Pinedale Computer.
 Steeply pro-rated licenses are available for additional computers.
 Contact us to learn more and get the best anti-virus available.

 VideoLAN Client